kuldeep7688/dynamic_convolutional_neural_network/README.md

 ## Note
-This is a simple pytorch implmentation of dynamic convolutional neural network as presented in the paper "A Convolutional Neural Network for Modelling Sentences".
+This is a simple pytorch implmentation of dynamic convolutional neural network as presented in the paper A Convolutional Neural Network for Modelling Sentences by Kalchbrenner et al. https://arxiv.org/abs/1404.2188v1 for DCNN.